Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 ### Select action

-For search views that that are intended for searching some entities, and then selecting one or more of such entities, `DataListObject` defines a standard `SelectAction`, which is configured to be enabled only when one or more rows are selected, as follows.
+For search views that are intended for searching some entities, and then selecting one or more of such entities, `DataListObject` defines a standard `SelectAction`, which is configured to be enabled only when one or more rows are selected, as follows.

 ```cs
 // highlight-next-line